infinum/qa-handbook/Basics/Testing in general.md

 - **Beware of the pesticide paradox**

-If the same tests are repeated over and over again, eventually these tests no longer find any new defects.
-To detect new defects, existing tests and test data may need changing, and new tests may need to be written.
-(Tests are no longer effective at finding defects, just as pesticides are no longer effective at killing insects after a while.)
-In some cases, such as automated regression testing, the pesticide paradox has a beneficial outcome, which is the relatively low number of regression defects.
+Repeated tests become less effective at finding new defects, like pesticides losing their potency over time.
+To uncover new issues, modify existing tests and data, or create new ones.
+This paradox can have a beneficial outcome in cases like automated regression testing, resulting in fewer regression defects.

 - **Testing is context dependent**